-- 1. Open doors and windows to ventilate room and then leave the premises - 2.
+- 1. Open doors and windows to ventilate room and all people then to leave the premises - 2.
 Let the fire out - 3.
 Check for flue or chimney blockage and clean if required - 4.
 Do not attempt to re-light the fire until the cause of the fume emission has been identified and corrected.
 If necessary seek expert advice.